CANADA: You Want It Darker - Leonard Cohen

 There is not a blurb that could do justice to this album.
 Listen to it ASAP.

-On Around The World In 200 Albums we typically review albums that are melody-driven pieces.
-Often, this is because many of the albums we write about are not in our mother tongue, but also it is because I am a man who, if you cut my musical veins, I bleed soul, funk, and disco, and am therefore more inclined to follow a beat than to follow a story.
+At NoiseNomad we typically review albums that are melody-driven pieces.
+Often, this is because many of the albums we write about are not in our mother tongue of English, but also it is because I am a man who, if you cut my musical veins, I bleed soul, funk, and disco, and am therefore more inclined to follow a beat than to follow a story.
 That was the case until I listened to You Want It Darker under the stars a few months ago, an epiphanic experience that changed the way I think of and consume music.
 Just a few days previously I had heard Nick Cave & The Bad Seeds' The Boatman’s Call (a future Album of The Week) which had set the wheels in motion for me to realise that often the best music is propelled into greatness by the power of its lyrics.

-“This is particularly soul-wrenching to listen to, as acceptance of our own mortality is something which, as living beings, we all grow to fear perhaps more than anything else on this planet.”
+“This acceptance of one's own mortality is particularly soul-wrenching and jarring to listen to as we as living beings all grow to fear death perhaps more than anything else on this planet.”

 The music is written from his perspective in the first person, which is refreshing as so often musicians distance themselves from the stories and lyrics that they write, making the emotion in his voice feel so much more real.
 One might therefore also massively benefit from understanding a bit more about the context in which it was written as the first time I heard it on an active listen, whilst I was blown away, I was confused and slightly weirded out by the tone of the album, which of course dissipated once I understood that he passed away 19 days after its release in 2016.
 The album is quite overtly about his emotional preparation for death.
 He is burying the hatchet with certain people, apologising for some actions he has committed in his life and as a religious man is preparing himself to come face-to-face with his judgement and the afterlife.

 The latter of these is abundantly clear on the title-track, in which Cohen sings ‘Hineni, hineni’ which is biblical Hebrew that translates as ‘I’m here’ before singing ‘I'm ready, my lord’.
 A wonderful touch, that serves to show the importance of his Judaism for him, was that he was joined by Cantor Gideon Zelermeyer and Shaar Hashomayim Choir, from his childhood synagogue in Quebec.
 Perhaps the most powerful song lyrically is Leaving the Table which is full of lyrics that would even make the Tin Man from the Wizard of Oz feel moved.
 Whilst there are lines which express deep-rooted sorrow and remorse like 'I am so sorry for the ghost I made you' in the song Treaty which are of course pertinent, to me it is the lyrics ‘you don't need a lawyer, I am not making a claim' and ‘I don't need a lover so blow out the flame’ from Leaving the Table that show that he has reached the deepest levels of internal closure that he has no energy left to fight with or to live for.
-This is particularly soul-wrenching to listen to as acceptance of our own mortality is something which as living beings we all grow to fear perhaps more than anything else on this planet.
+This acceptance of one's own mortality is particularly soul-wrenching and jarring to listen to as we as living beings all grow to fear death perhaps more than anything else on this planet.

 Yet for me, whilst it is hard to pick a best song, and I am of course in awe of the lyrics on that track, I can’t help but be most stunned by the combination of powerful lyrics with jaw-droppingly beautiful music on the songs Travelling Light and String Reprise / Treaty.
 The last song on the album sounds like a funeral procession performed by a string quartet as it acts as his final goodbye.
 This really gets me in the guts after listening to the previous eight tracks, put particularly as he gets to slide in a final verse to the earlier song Treaty.
 He sings: